-From the risk assessments conducted it can be summarised that the alternatives considered (Alternative 1-Tree Mast (Preferred); Alternative 2 - Lattice Mast; Alternative 3 - Monopole Mast), would generally have the same impact on the receiving environment.
-It can be argued that the visual impact will be reduced with the construction of the tree mast (Alternative 1, preferred) as the mast will blend into the surrounding environment characterised by tall Bluegum trees.
+From the risk assessments conducted it can be summarised that the alternatives considered (Alternative 1-25m Tree Mast (Preferred); Alternative 2 - 35m Tree Mast; Alternative 3 - Lattice Mast; Alternative 4 - Monopole Mast), would have the same impact on the receiving environment.
+It can be argued that the visual impact will be reduced with the construction of a 25m Tree mast (Alternative 1, preferred) as the mast will blend into the surrounding rural environment.